 The verdict is in: HTC Vive review

-A hardware update at CES 2016 saw it re-dubbed the HTC Vive Pre, but at this year's MWC HTC has gone back to the simple Vive moniker for the final consumer edition.
-Here's everything you need to know.
+A hardware update at CES 2016 saw it re-dubbed the HTC Vive Pre, but at this year's MWC HTC went back to the simple Vive moniker for the final consumer edition.
+With it finally out in the wild, here's everything you need to know about the headset, just in case you still have a few lingering questions.

 HTC Vive: Release date and price

-The consumer version of HTC Vive will be available in April 2016 with pre-orders starting on 29 February.
+The consumer version of HTC Vive was released in April 2016.

 We originally guessed the Vive would be pricier than the Oculus Rift, and boy were we right.
 The Oculus Rift consumer edition costs $500 with the final cost at $599 after shipping, while the Vive surpasses it with the final cost sitting at $799.